bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

     $ git push

 Watch the CodePipeline being executed.
-You will see in a minute or so, the Source stage chaging to `In Progress`.
+You will see in a minute or so, the Source stage changing to `In Progress`.
 Wait until the Staging source is done.

 ![CodePipeline final run](/05-ContinousDelivery/images/codepipeline_final_test.png)